MujahidSiddiq/MASF-RV-External-Debugger/README.md

 1. **Halt Request**: Setting the `haltreq` in `dmcontrol` successfully transitioned the Hart to a halted state and into Debug Mode, as anticipated.

-2. **Stepping Mode**: By setting the step bit in the `dcsr` register (via `data0` and the Command register), our simulation confirmed that the Hart entered stepping mode, with the first instruction executing correctly.
-This was accomplished without a physical connection to the processor, relying solely on our logical implementation.

-3. **Resuming with Stepping**: When `resumereq` was activated, stepping occurred (since the step bit remained set), allowing continuous resume commands to enable the Hart to step through each instruction one by one successfully.

-4. **Exiting Stepping Mode**: After clearing the step bit in the `dcsr` register, we verified that the Hart exited stepping mode.
+2. **Breakpoint**:Setting a breakpoint involves two steps:
+      - Storing PC=32'h00000024 in the `dscratch0` register using `data0` and the access register command (32'h000307b2).
+      - Writing 32'h00008000 (set `ebreakm`) into the `dcsr` register using `data0` and the access register command (32'h000307b0), ensuring proper breakpoint handling.

+3. **Stepping Sequence**: The Hart executed three consecutive steps by storing 32'h00000004 in the dcsr register via data0 and the access register command (32'h000307b0) for each step, successfully progressing through instructions one at a time.

-5. **Resuming the Processor**: After setting `resumereq` in `dmcontrol`, the Hart resumed normal execution and exited Debug Mode.
-Our simulation confirmed that the processor continued executing instructions without issues.
+4. **Exiting Debugging Mode**: The `resumereq` command (32'h40000001) resumed normal processor execution, and the Hart exited Debug Mode without issues.

 Overall, the simulation is functioning as intended, aligning perfectly with the described flow.